Logo

 19.

-Muddy Waters died in his sleep from heart failure, at his home in Westmont, Illinois, on April 30,1983, from cancer-related complications.
+Muddy Waters died in his sleep at his home in Westmont, Illinois, on April 30,1983 from heart failure and cancer-related complications.

 20.

-Muddy Waters was taken from his Westmont home, which he lived in for the last decade of his life, to Good Samaritan Hospital in Downers Grove, Illinois, where he was pronounced dead.
+Muddy Waters was taken from his Westmont home, where he lived for the last decade of his life, to Good Samaritan Hospital in Downers Grove, Illinois, where he was pronounced dead.

 21.